 But it is difficult to say that he is more representative than the Congressional party which (as noted above) generally got more votes than he did.
 Granted, the Congressional party has the flexibility to offer Charlie Dent and Mark Meadows to different constituencies, whereas a President must appeal across districts and states.
 But a pattern so consistent, including demographically, tends to suggest approval of those elites at a higher level than Trump.

 Even then, it might be argued that his agenda is more popular than that of Congressional party (which is ostensibly influenced by the commentariat and the donors).
 The problem with this is that Trump’s success generally tends to show how little voters care about the details of policy in the first instance.

 This, in turn, makes the entire issue of who is more representative of the GOP coalition a questionable exercise.
 Trump delegates much to a relatively conventional cabinet that often seems to be on a different page, and his failure to nominate people at the sub-cabinet level tends to cede influence to the permanent bureaucracy.
 The quality of the White House staff is such that Congress must take the lead (such as it does) on major legislation.
 In this environment, does it matter how much more representative Trump may be?

 The answer may be “yes,” if you’re thinking about the future, as I was.
 But then you’re back in Friday’s discussion of whether anyone, including Trump, can maintain the coalition he assembled.
 Even if you assume Trump got elected by being more representative of the GOP than the elites were, maintaining a particular broad coalition is difficult for any President, let alone any potential successor.

 PS: Consider subscribing to WHRPT in the sidebar (the posts come straight to your inbox; no muss no fuss).
-And following WHRPT on Twitter.
-Thanks for reading and sharing!
+And sharing this post with the buttons below, as well as following WHRPT on Twitter.
+Thanks for reading and sharing.